-Unlike interpretation, which has to do with oral work, translation is the task of translating a text from one language to another.
+Unlike interpretation, which has to do with an oral work, translation is responsible for passing a text from one language to the other.

-Nowadays, translation has been greatly facilitated by technological aids called CAT or Computer Aided Translation.
+Nowadays, translation has been greatly facilitated by technological aids called CAT or Computer Aided Tools.

 By Lorena Pizarro